-Where, having regard to the implementation plan of the provider and the received opinions of the data protection authority, that Coordinating Authority continues to be of the view that the conditions of paragraph 4 have met, it shall submit the request for the issuance of the detection order, adjusted where appropriate, to the competent judicial authority or independent administrative authority.
+Where, having regard to the implementation plan of the provider and the received opinions of the data protection authority and the EU Centre, where applicable, that Coordinating Authority continues to be of the view that the conditions of paragraph 4 have met, it shall submit the request for the issuance or for the authorisation of the issuance of the detection order, adjusted where appropriate, to the competent judicial authority or independent administrative authority.
 It shall attach the implementation plan of the provider and the opinions of the EU Centre and the data protection authority to that request and, when appropriate, the reasons for diverging from the opinions received.

-- 4. The Coordinating Authority of establishment shall request the issuance of the detection order, and the competent judicial authority or independent administrative authority may.shall issue the detection order where it considers that the following conditions are met: - (a) there is evidence of a significant and present or foreseeable risk of the service being used for the purpose of online child sexual abuse, within the meaning of paragraphs 5, 6 and 7, as applicable; - (b) the reasons for issuing the detection order outweigh negative consequences for the rights and legitimate interests of all parties affected, having regard in particular to the need to ensure a fair balance between the fundamental rights of those parties.
+- 4. The Coordinating Authority of establishment shall request the issuance of or the authorisation for issuing the detection order substantiated by its motivated reasoning and relevant justifications, and the competent judicial authority or independent administrative authority may shall issue or authorise the issuing by the Coordinating Authority of establishment of the detection order where it considers that the following conditions are met: - (a) there is evidence of a significant and present or foreseeable risk of the high-risk service or parts or components of the service being used for the purpose of online child sexual abuse, within the meaning of paragraphs 51 and 6 and 7, as applicable; - (b) the reasons for issuing the detection order outweigh negative consequences for the rights and legitimate interests of all parties affected, having regard in particular to the need to ensure a fair balance between the fundamental rights of those parties.